andi-blafasl/logcheck-local/README.md

 # logcheck-local

 I put my additions to logcheck rules under version control.
+Most of them are designed for ubuntu (verion 14.04 and up) but also some rules for debian 7 are included.

 ## how to use